Divya6859/AI-ML-Internship-Projects---InternPe/README.md

 # AI-ML Internship Projects - InternPe

-This repository serves as a **portfolio hub** for the AI & Machine Learning projects I completed during my online internship at **InternPe**.
+This repository serves as a **portfolio hub** for the AI & Machine Learning projects I completed during my internship at **InternPe**.
 Each project has its own repository with full code, notebooks, and datasets.

 ---